giodc/webba/UPDATE_SYSTEM.md

-# WebBadeploy Update System
+# Webbadeploy Update System

 ## Overview

-WebBadeploy includes a built-in Git-based update system that allows you to easily update your installation from your Git repository.
+Webbadeploy includes a built-in Git-based update system that allows you to easily update your installation from your Git repository.

 ## Features